HowardCheng2005/FizzBuzz/README.md

 [LeetCode](https://leetcode.com) is a very popular source of practice problems.
 [CoderByte](https://www.coderbyte.com/) is another.
-If you are looking to apply for a software developer internship, we recommend that you practice these kinds of problems over the year.
+If you are looking to apply for a software developer internship, we recommend that you practice these kindsZ of problems over the year.
 These platforms also support various programming languages, so solving these problems is a great way to practice Java or any other new language you later want to learn.
 This term, you might find it interesting to try solving some problems first in Python and then in Java.